Focus on contemporary and future focused environmental and biotechnological applications of Biology

 Sarah’s research aims to help save the bees

-BSc (Hons) Biology student, Sarah completed a fully funded research project into the dangers our bees are currently facing through our Undergraduate Research Scholarship Scheme.
+BSc (Hons) Biology graduate, Sarah completed a fully funded research project into the dangers our bees are currently facing through our Undergraduate Research Scholarship Scheme.

 We work closely with organisations such as Sea Life, Derbyshire Wildlife Trust, Derby Museums, and the Olive Ridley Project.
 These partnerships pave the way to work experience and internship opportunities where you can apply your skills in real world situations.
 They also give you access to field sites, employer-led projects and guest lectures – all of which broaden your perspective on the wealth of career opportunities open to Biology graduates.

 We are currently working with Derbyshire Wildlife Trust and Derby City Council on rewilding Allestree Park.
 This is the UK’s largest rewilding space which has involved a community consultation to find out what local people want.
 Some of our students are already working on independent studies projects in the park, with one test-driving the citizen science protocols for monitoring the changes in the park as the rewilding continues.

 We have also just won two associate Knowledge Transfer Partnership with Derbyshire Wildlife Trust, lasting two years, to predict the trajectory of rewilding ecosystems.
 This will enable you to learn about the remote sensing and modelling we use for this.
 It will also enable staff to further stretch their research impact in a complex and growing subject area, as well as providing the chance to apply cutting edge, technical research to commercial activities.